giacomoratta/plaax-nodejs/docs/PROJECT_PLAN.md

   - dynamodb
   - lambda handler for api
   - aws auth. for api
-- deployment with local AWS-CF script with params: env, ...?
+- deployment with local AWS-CFN script with params: env, ...?